Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 We note that we would be allowed to have a **maximum of 5 lines** to show properly on screen.<BR>
 Of course, this will be dependent of the bubble placement and some lines can be displayed out of screen depending on `Y` value.
-(`Y` must be set between 0 and 5 to be able to have 5 lines of text as well as the bubble's outline in its whole displayed)
+(`Y` must be set between 0 and 5 to be able to have 5 lines of text as well as the bubble outline in its whole displayed)

 ![N2](https://github.com/user-attachments/assets/9062bbbb-5d65-41c9-910d-e25c00ac0d15)